hail-is/hail/dev-docs/development_process.md

 If you are the person whose code is being reviewed and your PR is in the Request Changes state, then you’ll need to address their comments by pushing new commit changes or answering questions.
-Once you are done, then you can dismiss their review towards the bottom of the Conversation page.
+Once you are done, then you can re-request a review in the "Reviewers" box.

+If your review is requested on a PR submitted by an outside contributor, you should "assign" yourself or the appropriate team member to the PR.
+The assignee is responsible for ensuring that the PR does not go stale and is eventually merged or closed.

 ![](dismiss_review.png)